scottwedge/JAX_archiving_service/JAX_Archiving_Service_API_docs.md

 ### /retrieve_success
 [back to top][endpoints]

 This endpoint will accept a `GET` request as described below.

 The successful return will be the `job_id`.
 The metadata document associated with the `job_id` will be updated.
 The keys to update are `retrieval_status` and `when_retrieval_completed` with `"completed"` and `{timestamp}` respectively.
 The user will be sent an email notification about the completed job.

+The unsuccessful return of this endpoint will be a string (starting with `ERROR:`) describing why the workflow of this endpoint did not fully complete successfully.

 This `GET` will include three args, `api_key`, `obj_id` and `job_id`.